interactivethings/catalog/docs/react-integration.md

 ## Advanced Integration

-> If you need more control over the integration into your application, Catalog is flexible enough to supports some advanced use cases.
+> If you need more control over the integration into your application, Catalog is flexible enough to supports advanced use cases.

 ### React Router Routes